Code-Institute-Submissions/Tayo-bet-Fix-Tips_AugResub/README.md

 ## UX

-### User Experience Goals

-* Help people learn and share tips to fix their broken home appliances.
-* Users will be able to create a profile, using a personalized username and password for authentication.
-* Users will be able to update, edit and delete tips shared at anytime of their choice.

-### UX Process
+The idea of Fix Managers was to create a platform where people can get solution tips on how to make simple repairs in their homes, hence I focus on simplicity and intuitiveness.
+The navbars were created to address registered and unregistered users: everyone can see the tips posted but only registered users can create, edit and delete tips.
+I aslo created opportunity for users to add pictures to their post.
+Every registered user has the possibility of the following proces:

 <img src="static/assets/ux1.png">
 * A logged-in user would be able to see the necessary navbars to create a fix tip, profile, homepage where the general tips from all users are displayed and to also log-out.

 <img src="static/assets/ux2.png">
 * Users are only allowed to edit their personal tips without access to edit or delete the general public tips.